 Transmission Formula Rate (Exelon, ComEd and BGE).
 ComEd's and BGE's transmission rates are each established based on a FERC-approved formula.
 ComEd and BGE record regulatory assets or regulatory liabilities and corresponding increases or decreases to operating revenues for any differences between the revenue requirement in effect and ComEd's and BGE's best estimate of the revenue requirement expected to be approved by the FERC for that year's reconciliation.
-As of June 30, 2014, and December 31, 2013, ComEd had recorded a net regulatory asset associated with the transmission formula rate of \$10 million and \$17 million, respectively, and BGE had recorded a net regulatory asset associated with the transmission formula rate of \$4 million and a net regulatory liability of \$0 million, respectively.
+As of September 30, 2014 and December 31, 2013, ComEd had recorded a net regulatory asset associated with the transmission formula rate of \$19 million, respectively.
+BGE recorded a net regulatory asset associated with the transmission formula rate of \$3 million at September 30, 2014, and a net regulatory liability which was not material as of December 31, 2013.
 The regulatory asset associated with the transmission true-up will be amortized as the associated amounts are recovered through rates.

 On April 16, 2014, ComEd filed its annual formula rate update with the FERC.
-The filing establishes the revenue requirement used to set rates that will take effect in June 2014, subject to review by the FERC and other parties, which is due by November 2014.
+The filing establishes the revenue requirement used to set rates that took effect in June 2014, subject to review by the FERC and other parties, which is due by November 2014.
 The revenue requirement is based on 2013 actual costs plus forecasted 2014 capital additions as well as an annual reconciliation of the revenue requirement in effect starting in June 2013 to the actual cost incurred in 2013.
-The update resulted in a revenue requirement of \$524 million plus an \$11 million adjustment related to the reconciliation of 2013 actual costs for a total revenue requirement of \$513 million.
+The update resulted in a revenue requirement of \$524 million plus an \$11 million adjustment related to the reconciliation of 2013 actual costs for a total revenue requirement of \$488 million plus a \$25 million adjustment related to the reconciliation of 2012 actual costs for a total revenue requirement of \$513 million.
 The increase in the revenue requirement was primarily driven by increased capital investment and higher operating and maintenance costs.